-- Facial coverings or masks should be used for employees working in close proximity to other employees or customers/clients. - •Employees who are sick should not come to work.
+• Masks should be used for employees working in close proximity to other employees or customers/clients.

+• Employees who are sick should not come to work.
 Customers/clients who are sick will not be permitted in the building.

-- Allow employees to work remotely if possible. - Hold large meetings via teleconference. - Limit number of individuals in the building and use social distancing. - Encourage clients/customers to connect via phone call or video conference.

-- Hand sanitizing stations will be available to customers and employees. - Any equipment used will be cleaned and disinfected after each use. - Public restrooms will be cleaned and sanitized at least daily. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Do not use another employee's phone, keyboard, computer, etc. - Sanitize keyboards, screens, phone, etc. daily.
+- Allow employees to work remotely if possible. - Hold large meetings via teleconference. - Limit number of individuals in the building and use social distancing. - Encourage clients/customers to connect via phone call or video conference. - Hand sanitizing stations will be available to customers and employees. - Any equipment used will be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Do not use another employee's phone, keyboard, computer, etc. - Sanitize keyboards, screens, phone, etc. daily.